I was shocked when I had to experience for the first time how fast travel health insurance pays off.

 And what can I say, the baby did get sick from time to time.

-In Belize, she got some sort a rash.
+In Belize, she got some sort of rash.
 It’s the tropics, it’s hot and humid, the perfect climate for a rash to stay.

 At this point, I’d like to emphasize that although you pay comparatively little for medical care, they are very, very generous when it comes to drugs.